h1stil/video-chat/README.md

 - If the text chat is open user can enter a message in the input form and send it by clicking “Send” button.
 - There is a list of users to invite one of them in the room.
 - There is a form with user id input and a button “To invite”.

-### Admin page

-- This room is available only for users, who has a role of “ADMIN”.
-- Displays the list of all members.
-- There is a form with reason for ban input and a button “Ban/Unban”.

 ### Welcome route - max 7 points